rai-project/tensorflow-go-examples/README.md

 # TensorFlow Go Examples

 This repo contains end-to-end examples of model inference using TensorFlow Go API.
-More are comming.
+More are coming.

 ## Models